Check out these one, three and five-day sample Tahiti itineraries to see how to divide your days on the big island

 The present structure was completed back in 2000.
 You can’t obviously enter the home of the President of French Polynesia, but if you ask nicely, the guards might let you take a few steps inside and photograph this beautiful colonial-style palace.

-Papeete’s ‘main square’, hot during the day, unavoidable by night.
+Papeete’s ‘main square’ is hot during the day and unavoidable by night.
 The square occupies prime real estate along the waterfront and comes to life after 6 pm when the famous roulottes (food trucks) take center stage.
-Dining out here is not something you want to miss.
-See the food section for more.
+The evening food market has seen better days.
+During a visit in 2023, there were just a few food trucks left as others either closed or relocated elsewhere.
+See the food section for more information and alternatives.

 Any person of the Jewish fate will be amazed at the small Jewish community of Tahiti.
 If you’re around on a Friday night, head for Shabbat service and there’s a 100% chance you’ll be invited for a post-service dinner you’ll never forget!